Overview

 Course-to-Course Agreements.
 A course-to-course agreement lists Merritt College courses that are acceptable in lieu of specific courses at a 4-year institution.

 General Education Agreements.
-There are different GE patterns: *Intersegmental General Education Transfer Curriculum (IGETC) is a general education pattern that lists Merritt College courses that fulfill lower-division GE requirements at either a UC or a CSU.
-IGETC is usually not recommended for high-unit majors like Engineering, Computer Science, Biology, and Business.
+There are different GE patterns.
+The California General Education Transfer Curriculum (Cal-GETC) is a general education pattern that lists Merritt College courses that fulfill lower-division GE requirements at either a UC or a CSU and at many independent and private colleges and universities.
+Cal-GETC is usually not recommended for high-unit majors like Engineering, Computer Science, Biology, and Business.
+Completion of the Cal-GETC GE pattern also fulfills all lower-division GE requirements for CSU’s Associate Degrees for Transfer: Associate of Arts-Transfer (AA-T) and Associate of Science-Transfer (AS-T).
+Merritt College also has its own general education pattern, often referred to as local GE.
+This pattern fulfills the GE requirements for all Merritt College Associate of Arts (AA) and Associate of Science (AS) degrees.

 Major Preparation.
 Major preparation agreements list courses that fulfill specific lower- division requirements for different majors at 4-year institutions.